Melanocetuss/Melanocetuss/README.md

 <!-- Banner -->
 <img align="center" width="400" src="https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExMnR0bDM1amdmdmc1cGdlc3U3aHU3cGJoMXhzZzRjem9nczVnY3BvcSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xTiTnwnNweDJNrvs9a/giphy.webp" />
 <!-- About Me Summary -->
 Hello, I am Cesur Alphan Ellik.
-I graduated from the Computer Programming department at İzmir Ekonomi Üniversitesi.
+I graduated from the Computer Programming department at İzmir Ekonomi University.
 I am looking to advance in the field of Cyber Security and currently, I am working with tools in Kali Linux, Stable Diffusion, and topics such as how to perform SQL injection and its types.
 I closely follow the latest developments in technology and always strive to use the most up-to-date software.
 Thanks to my adaptability to teamwork and determination, I contribute to every project in the best way possible.
 I am always open to learning new technologies and reflect my diligence in every task, continuously raising my success graph.
 I am eager to add value to the team I work with and achieve goals together.

 <!-- Skills -->
 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b> Languages and Other:</b>